btcpayserver/blog/blog/_posts/case-study-technical-prism-sideshift.md

 ## Setting Up Your Demo Store

-To make certain your store operates smoothly, a few configurations are required:
+To make certain your the upcoming setup operates smoothly, a few configurations are required:

 Access the 'Settings -> Rates' and configure the spread to around 2%.
-This adjustment aims to accommodate transaction fees.
+This adjustment aims to cover Sideshift transaction fees.

 ![](/images/case-study-technical-prism-sideshift/02_setting_up_store_settings_rates.png)